logseq/logseq/docs/contributing-to-translations.md

 ## Add a Language

-To add a new language, add an entry to `frontend.dicts.core/languages`.
-Then add a new locale keyword to `frontend.dicts.core/dicts`.
+To add a new language you must create a new file in the `frontend.dicts` namespace containing two variables:

+- **application `(def application ...)`:** translation of the application into the idiom
+- **shortcuts `(def shortcuts ...)`:** shortcut translation

+Use as base the main language file `frontend/dicts/en.cljs`.

+After creating the language pack you should add the `application` variable to `frontend.dicts.core` and the `shortcuts` variable to `frontend.modules.shortcut.dicts`.